lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 });
 ```

 This one is pretty easy.
 Within the model factory, before you run the return statement, you just create the needed resource.
-You can do this however you want: create a new item via the model, like shown above, you could use the query builder to insert something into the database or even create something like a text file you need.
+You can do this however you want: create a new item via the model, like shown above, you could use the query builder to insert something into the database or even create something like a text file.
 Once this is done, get the needed connector e.g. the `id` and return it with the other stuff you want to return for your model.